shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-splits.md

 ---
-title: Monetize - Explore Splits
+title: Microsoft Monetize - Explore Splits
 description: The article demonstrates reporting on splits and highlights the option to include or exclude selected splits under "Selected Campaigns" in your report. ms.date: 10/28/2023
 ---

-# Monetize - Explore splits
+# Microsoft Monetize - Explore splits

 ## Report on splits